franciscusagnew/AngularJS-Sandbox/README.md

 # AngularJS-Sandbox
-Ongoing testing of apps created with AngularJS framework
+Repo for app development and testing with AngularJS framework